-This was a parody of "Lucy In The Sky With Diamonds
+This is a parody of "Lucy In The Sky With Diamonds

 ," which The Beatles released a year earlier.
-Instead of the psychedelic sound of the Beatles song, this was bubblegum pop, but with similarly obtuse lyrics.
+Instead of the psychedelic sound of the Beatles song, "Judy in Disguise" is bubblegum pop, but with similarly obtuse lyrics.
 According to John Fred, John Lennon loved the song.
 Said Fred: "When I met John Lennon, that's the first thing he asked me.
 He thought it was great.
 He said the first thing he was going to do when he got home was write a song called 'Froggy in a Pond with Spectacles.'"

 John Fred Gourrier was a star baseball and basketball player for Southeastern Louisiana University, where he went on scholarship.
 This was his only hit, but he did have some popular, non-parody songs in Louisiana with titles like "Up and Down," and "She Shot a Hole in My Soul."
 His song "Shirley" also did well locally, and was a #6 hit in the UK for Shakin' Stevens in 1982.

 Following "Judy In Disguise (with Glasses)," Fred got a deal with UNI records, who also signed the unknown talents Neil Diamond and Elton John.
 His follow-up song was "Hey, Hey Bunny," which failed to chart.
 With the label putting most of their efforts into Elton John, Fred's career stalled.
 He worked for a record company for a while, in the early '80s returned to music, once again touring the south.
 He died on April 15, 2005 at age 63 due to complications from a kidney transplant.